Harshita1375/Plan-B-AI/README.md

 # 🎓 Plan B AI – Intelligent Career Guidance System

-**Plan B AI** is a personalized career guidance platform that leverages machine learning to help students make informed decisions about their future.
-By analyzing a student's academic performance, interests, personality traits, and job market trends, Plan B AI recommends the most suitable career paths—whether that's pursuing higher education or entering the workforce.
+**Plan B AI** is an an AI-powered personalized career guidance platform that leverages machine learning to help students make informed decisions about their future.
+By analyzing academic performance, interests, personality traits, and job market trends, it recommends tailored career paths.

 ---